wesleye2003/pick-mobile/README.md

 # pick-mobile

-The  app allows local musicians to connect with one another.

 This is the front-end of our mobile app, Pick.
-It was build in AngularJS and Ionic, and it provides an Android and iOS compatible user interface.
+It was built in AngularJS and Ionic, and it provides an Android and iOS compatible user interface.
+The back end is built in Rails 4, and uses a zipcode API and Soundcloud's API for location filtering and user profile information.
+The back-end was tested with RSpec.

+The app allows local musicians to connect with one another based on musical talents, preferred genre, and location.

+Users are shown a shuffled deck of user profile 'cards' based on their search criteria.
+Profile cards have users' genres, musical talents, and Soundcloud info on them.

+If a user swipes right on a card, the app records that as a sign of interest.
+If they swipe left, the app places the card back in the deck in case the user changes their mind later on.

+When two users swipe right on each other, they can see each others' profiles in the 'Picks' tab.
+From here, users can view the Soundcloud profiles of their 'Picks' and send messages to each other using Soundcloud.

-The app is not currently deployed to the Google Play Store or IOS App Store.
+The app is not currently deployed to the Google Play Store or IOS App Store, but will be in the near future!

 ![Launch](./resources/readme-images/Launch-Optimized.png)